Other Research Programs

 The Alpha-1 Coded Testing (ACT) Study

 The goal of the ACT Study is to provide free, confidential testing and facilitate research on genetic testing.
 The test is administered through a research study which evaluates perceived risks and benefits of genetic testing.
 Anyone can ask to be tested.
 The ACT Study provides a way for family members of Alphas and others at risk to learn their Alpha-1 genotype.
 Enrollment in the study may end at any time.
-The ACT Study is directed by Charlie Strange, MD, at the Medical University of South Carolina.

 The Alpha-1 Detection Laboratory for the ACT Study